PolypDx™: Detecting and preventing colon cancer

-Every week about 423 Canadians are diagnosed colorectal cancer (CRC) and a 175 die from it.
-Globally, it is one of the most common cancers.
-Yet it’s 90% preventable and treatable if caught early—but nearly 50% of cases are not (Colon Cancer Canada).
-In Canada CRC is the second most commonly diagnosed, globally it’s the third.
-Early detection is critical, but current screening options are invasive, expensive and not patient friendly:
+Colorectal cancer is the second leading cause of cancer deaths in Canada, third in the United States and one of the most common cancers globally.
+Yet it’s 90% preventable and treatable if caught early—but nearly 50% of cases are not.
+While early detection is critical, current screening options are invasive, expensive and not patient friendly:

-- Stool test – about 5-15% accurate in detecting colonic polyps (precursor to colon cancer).
+- Stool test – about 5-15% accurate in detecting colonic polyps (cancer precursor).
 Many people don’t complete the test because of its format.

 - Colonoscopy – invasive, very costly and usually involves patient sedation.